MilenTecle/coffee-ceremony/README.md

    - [Balsamiq](https://balsamiq.com/) - Was used to create the wireframes before starting the project.
    - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - Was used on a daily basis throughout the project to make changes and to test the responsivness.
    - [Font Awesome](https://fontawesome.com/) - Was used for Social Media icons in footer and for Contact information on the contact page.
-   - [Github](https://github.com/) is where the projects code is stored.
+   - [Github](https://github.com/) - Is where the projects code is stored.
 Git was used for version control by using the Gitpod terminal.
    - [Google Fonts](https://fonts.google.com/) - Was used to import fonts to the page.
    - [TinyPNG](https://tinypng.com/)- Was used to reduce the file size and keep the image quality.
    - [WEBP Converter](https://cloudconvert.com/webp-converter) - Also used to reduce the file size and keep the image quality.